Participer au site avec un Tip

 approximates numpy 1.13 print output by including a space in the sign

 position of floats and different behavior for 0d arrays.
-If set to
+This also

 See Also